Habichew/habichew/frontend/README.md

 ### Build on your local machine

 This process takes more time to prepare but is much faster once it is set up (on my laptop, it takes up to 15 minutes).
-It requires installing Android Studio to get the Android SDK and Android Debug Bridge.
+It requires installing Android Studio, to get the Android SDK and Android Debug Bridge, and Java.

 #### Start the ADB server

 `adb start-server`

-Note: the terminal should respond with a message like "\* daemon not running; starting now at tcp:5037

-- daemon started successfully".
+Note: the terminal should respond with a message like "\* daemon not running; starting now at tcp:5037 - daemon started successfully".
 If not, try shutting down the server with `adb kill-server` and starting it again.

 #### Build native Android project
+Connect your Android device to build your project on and enable USB-debugging in the settings (activate developer mode first).
+Then run the following command:
 `npx expo run:android`

+Alternatively, you can also use an emulator.
-If there are no errors, the terminal should then display the path to the .apk file.
+If there are no errors, the terminal should eventually display the path to the .apk file.

 #### Deploy the build

-Copy the .apk to your device and install it from there.
-Alternatively, you can enable USB-debugging in the settings of your Android device (activate developer mode first), run `npx expo start` and press 'A' to let expo install the app automatically.
+You can then copy the .apk to your device and install it from there.
+Alternatively, you can also enable USB-debugging in the settings of your Android device (activate developer mode first), run `npx expo start` and press 'A' to let expo install the app automatically.

 Note: if you the error message `Error: could not connect to TCP port 5562`, try restarting the adb server.